werf/werf/docs/pages/configuration/deploy_into_kubernetes.md

 ## Kubernetes namespace

-Werf allows to define a custom Kubernetes namespace template, which [used during deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#kubernetes-namespace) to generate a Kubernetes Namespace.
+werf allows to define a custom Kubernetes namespace template, which [used during deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#kubernetes-namespace) to generate a Kubernetes Namespace.

 Custom Kubernetes Namespace template is defined in the [meta configuration section]({{ site.baseurl }}/documentation/configuration/introduction.html#meta-config-section) of `werf.yaml`: